jana388/Learning-journal/README.md

 ## 2024-11-05

-Today I am going to work on the Game Controller, so the program knows when the ball reaches the goal and restarts the game.
+Today I am going to work on the Game Controller, so the program knows when the player scores a goal and restarts the game.